Kangaroux/imgtweets/README.md

 1. Provide the scraper a username
 2. The scraper fetches tweets from the user's timeline
-3. Fetched tweets are inspected for media, i.e. photos and videos
+3. Fetched tweets are inspected for media, i.e. images and videos
 4. Media URLs are collected and added to a database for caching

 A REST API provides access to the database for easy searching.